mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 ligands.
 We could then calculate the relative likelihood of finding the system in any configurations as long as we can assign an energy value to each of them.
 The second example focuses on ligand-gated ion channels.
-In this particular system, we care about the ion channel's state--either open or close--and the ligands' binding configuration.
+In this particular system, we care about the ion channel's state--either open or closed--and the ligands' binding configuration.
 If the channel responds to the ligand's concentration by changing its probability of gating, we can calculate using equilibrium statistical mechanics.
 Finally, the third example shows different configurations of a small patch of the cell membrane.
 All deformations of a membrane have energetic costs associated with them.
-So listing all possible membrane configurations, we can calculate the most likely shape of a membrane given the forces and stresses acting on it.
+By listing all possible membrane configurations, we can calculate the most likely shape of a membrane given the forces and stresses acting on it.